-All physical therapists are prepared through education and experience to identify diastasis rectus abdominis.
+All physical therapists are prepared through education and experience to identify and treat diastasis rectus abdominis.
 However, you may want to consider:

 - A physical therapist who has experience working with people who have diastasis rectus abdominis.
-Some physical therapists have a practice with a women’s health physical therapy focus.
+Some physical therapists have a practice with a pelvic or women’s health physical therapy focus.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.